Research output per year

 Research activity per year

-I am currently Emeritus Professor of Dance History and Ethnography and continue to be research active.
-Until August 2020, I supervised PhD students and taught on the MA Dance Anthropology, the collaborative Choreomundus: International Master in Dance Knowledge, Practice and Heritage and contributed to the MA Dance, Philosophy and History.
-I joined Roehampton in 2013 and my previous positions include Head of Dance at the University of Surrey and Professor of Performing Arts at De Montfort University.
+I am Emeritus Professor of Dance History and Ethnography and continue to be research active as well as guest lecturing and supervising for the university.
+Until my change of status, I supervised PhD students and taught on the MA Dance Anthropology, the collaborative Choreomundus: International Master in Dance Knowledge, Practice and Heritage, and contributed to the MA Dance, Philosophy and History.
+I joined Roehampton in 2013 and my previous academic posts include Head of Dance at the University of Surrey and Professor of Performing Arts at De Montfort University.

 To date, I have examined over thirty doctorates in Dance and supervised eighteen to successful completion in the subject.
 My specialisms are dance history (especially nineteenth-century and early twentieth-century British), dance anthropology and folk dance.

-Recent publications include a study of the development of the modern waltz in early twentieth-century England (Dance Research, 2018), issues of gender in morris dancing in the 1970s (2018), and dance as an academic discipline in nineteeth-century Britain (Victorian Culture and the Origin of Disciplines, 2019).
-I am currently working on an article on couple dancers and modernity and chapters for the Oxford Handbook of Ethnochoreology (postmillenial approaches to ethnography and history), Bloomsbury's A Cultural History of Dance (dance, religion and ritual in the nineteenth-century) and the Oxford Handbook of Musical Biography and Life-Writing (historical biographies of dancers).
+More recent publications include an innovative close analysis of the development of the modern waltz in early twentieth-century England (Dance Research, 2018), issues of gender in morris dancing in the 1970s (2018), dance as an academic discipline in nineteenth-century Britain (Victorian Culture and the Origin of Disciplines, 2019) and transmission across stage and salon in early Victorian dance culture (2023).
+In press is a chapter on dance, religion and ritual in the nineteenth century for Bloomsbury’s A Cultural History of Dance.
+Currently, I am preparing commissioned chapters for the Oxford Handbook of Musical Biography and Life-Writing (on historical biographies of dancers), the Cambridge Companion to Folk Music (dance, ritual and the body) and the Oxford Handbook of Ethnochoreology (postmillenial approaches to dance ethnography).

 Social and danced relations across stage and street, particularly in the long nineteenth century; dance history and historiography; theory of dance anthropology, ethnochoreology and ethnography.